bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Here I\'ve got a form on my page here, and it\'s set to method get.
+Here I&apos;ve got a form on my page here, and it&apos;s set to method get.
-We\'ll see why in a few minutes here.
-And down here, I\'m going to get my form and stick it into a variable bar.
-My form documents, I\'m going to use my document query selector method to get the form.
-There\'s only one on the page so I don\'t have to do anything special there.
+We&apos;ll see why in a few minutes here.
+And down here, I&apos;m going to get my form and stick it into a variable bar.
+My form documents, I&apos;m going to use my document query selector method to get the form.
+There&apos;s only one on the page so I don&apos;t have to do anything special there.
 If I add multiple forms, I could give it an ID.
 And then I could get it by the ID and that would be fine too.
-But since I only have one that\'s kind of nice and easy, and that\'s great, that gets me my form.
+But since I only have one that&apos;s kind of nice and easy, and that&apos;s great, that gets me my form.

-And then I\'m going to put an event listener on that form.
+And then I&apos;m going to put an event listener on that form.
 **myForm.addEventListener**.
-And the event that I\'m going to listen for this time is the submission of the form.
+And the event that I&apos;m going to listen for this time is the submission of the form.
 Submit tickets.
 Before we looked for click and often we want to capture clicking of things, but in this case, we want to capture the submission of the form.
-I\'m going to look for a submit and then I\'m going to run a function when the form is submitted.
-We\'re listening for a submit and then, we\'re going to run a function.
-Now the very first thing I\'m going to do is, I want to stop the normal submitting of the form.
+I&apos;m going to look for a submit and then I&apos;m going to run a function when the form is submitted.
+We&apos;re listening for a submit and then, we&apos;re going to run a function.
+Now the very first thing I&apos;m going to do is, I want to stop the normal submitting of the form.
 I want to do something other than that.
-I\'m going to pass in my event object here.
-In this case, I\'m just going to use e as a shortcut.
+I&apos;m going to pass in my event object here.
+In this case, I&apos;m just going to use e as a shortcut.
 And then down here I can do E dot prevent default.
-I\'m going to prevent the default, submission of the form.
+I&apos;m going to prevent the default, submission of the form.

 Great, so we got that working.
-Next, I\'m going to get the value that somebody types in this field up here, and I\'m just going to alert it back to them.
-It\'s not very exciting, but it gives me kind of an idea of something I can do.
-I\'m going to do var form data.
+Next, I&apos;m going to get the value that somebody types in this field up here, and I&apos;m just going to alert it back to them.
+It&apos;s not very exciting, but it gives me kind of an idea of something I can do.
+I&apos;m going to do var form data.
 Equals document dot query selector.
-And I\'m going to just do input in this case, because this will actually go and find the first input.
-It\'s going to find this input here.
+And I&apos;m going to just do input in this case, because this will actually go and find the first input.
+It&apos;s going to find this input here.
 And really what I want is the dot value.
 Okay, so I want to get that property the value property of this input here.
-Now if you\'re not familiar with HTML or not, very familiar with that.
+Now if you&apos;re not familiar with HTML or not, very familiar with that.
 I can add a value here value equals bill and that will come up by default, but if.
 Somebody types a value into the field, then that default value would be replaced with whatever they type into the field.
-So I\'m getting that value property since I\'m not adding the property there explicitly, it\'ll be Whatever somebody types into the field, okay, so then I can just alert out alert form data and now if we go try this.
+So I&apos;m getting that value property since I&apos;m not adding the property there explicitly, it&apos;ll be Whatever somebody types into the field, okay, so then I can just alert out alert form data and now if we go try this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 398.  (###) ~~~~~~~~~~~~~~~~~~~-->